antarctica/bas-style-kit-docs/site/_start/standards-accessibility.md

 Ideally [contextual colours]({{ '/core/colours/#standard-contextual-colours' | prepend: site.baseurl }}) and
 [icons]({{ '/core/icons/#standard-contextual-icons' | prepend: site.baseurl }}) should only be needed for reinforcing
 meaning that is already present in text or other markup.

+## Link context and roles
+{: #{{ 'Link context and roles' | slugify }} }

+Where a link (<code>&lt;a&gt;</code>) element is used as a button to trigger in-page functionality, such as collapsing content, make sure to add `role="button"` to provide suitable context to assistive technologies.

+Where a button (whether an actual button or a link element styled as such) uses the `.active` state, add `aria-pressed="true"` as well to convey this context to assistive technologies.

 ## Browser support
 {: #{{ 'Browser support' | slugify }} }